An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

-The \emph{multilayer stochastic blockmodel} posits that between graphs (layers) the memberships remain constant while the probabilities of community membership are allowed to vary between graphs.
-A number of algorithms have been proposed for clustering the networks jointly based on spectral methods \citep{chen_global_2022,lei_bias-adjusted_2022,paul_spectral_2020,paul_consistent_2016} or tensor decompositions \citep{jing_community_2021,lei_consistent_2020,lyu_latent_2023}, though the focus of these is often on weak recovery.

-For the purpose of jointly clustering based on multiple graphs, having more networks improves inference and clustering by boosting signal.
+For the purpose of jointly clustering based on multiple graphs, observing more networks improves inference and clustering by boosting signal.
 Consider the setting where $A^{(1)}, \dots, A^{(L)}$ all satisfy $\E[A^{(l)}] = \rho_n Z B Z\t$ for some $\rho_n$, $Z$, and $B$ not depending on $l$.
-Let $\bar A \coloneqq \frac{1}{L} \sum_l A^{(l)}$, and let $\hat U_{\mathrm{ave}}$ denote the leading $d$ eigenvectors of $\bar A$.
+Let $\bar A \coloneqq \frac{1}{L} \sum_l A^{(l)}$, and let $\hat U_{\operatorname{ave}}$ denote the leading $d$ eigenvectors of $\bar A$.
 By an application of the $\ell_{2,\infty}$ bound in \citet{chen_spectral_2021} (see \cref{thm:twoinfty}), the concentration of the leading eigenspace improves by a factor of $L^{-1/2}$.
-Similarly, using the methods of proof in previous sections, one could derive asymptotic normality guarantees for this averaged matrix as both the number of vertices and the number of graphs tends to infinity, thereby providing an initial justification for using more networks in jointly clustering vertices.
+Similarly, using the proof methods mentioned in previous sections, asymptotic normality guarantees can be derived for this averaged matrix as both the number of vertices and the number of graphs tends to infinity, thereby providing an initial justification for using more networks in jointly clustering vertices.

+The argument in the previous paragraph requires that the networks have the same block probability matrices.
+The \emph{multilayer stochastic blockmodel} posits that between graphs (layers) the memberships remain constant while the probabilities of community membership are allowed to vary between graphs.
+Various algorithms have been proposed for clustering the networks jointly based on spectral methods \citep{chen_global_2022,lei_bias-adjusted_2022,paul_consistent_2016,paul_spectral_2020} or tensor decompositions \citep{jing_community_2021,lei_consistent_2020,lyu_latent_2023}, though the focus of these is often on weak recovery.